 At the Bishopstoke derailment Bond became friends with William Tilbury Fox, a dermatologist.
 Fox died in Paris on 7th June 1879 of an aortic condition aged 43.

-In May 1890 Handel Cossham, the M.P. for East Bristol died in Westminster.
+On April 25th 1890 Handel Cossham, the M.P. for East Bristol died in Westminster.
 Bond wrote a letter to the deceased's brother-in-law giving the details of his demise, which was caused by a heart attack after a heavy meal.
 It is quite obvious that Bond is concerned that he might be thought negligent in his treatment of Cossham and is at pains to express his surprise at his death, after he'd left him with his valet.
 He returned with Dr. Norton (his assistant) and then left, leaving Norton to go upstairs where he found Cossham dying.
 Somewhat strangely Bond reports that the man had 'just taken brandy' only to contradict himself later, saying 'He refused to have brandy as he said he was an abstainer and with so much nausea, I did not consider it advisable to press it'.
 One report says that Bond 'induced' him to have brandy.
 He was prepared to certify that the M.P. died from heart disease and that an inquest was not necessary.
+There was doubt as to what would happen next as Bond was suddenly summoned to Brighton.
+A 'Ripper' letter dated October 2nd 1888 claims the author is 'on to Brighton for a holiday'.
 Cossham was reported by a friend to have been unusually cheerful at breakfast and by the attendants at the Library of Westminster, 'prior to his seizure'.
-The library is about 100 yards from Bond's house.

 Bond was born in Durston, Somerset.
 His cousin's wife, Mary Fouracre was born in Durston.
 A Thomas Fouracre died suddenly in Durston aged 26 on 13th May 1863.